Note: This article is not legal advice. Consult your legal team to understand the effect which GDPR may have on your business.

 Well… this isn’t a perfect world.
 For manufacturers and distributors who are still working to establish compliance, understanding the law is critical.
-I’ve spent many months preparing Corevist Commerce for the GDPR.
+I’ve spent many months preparing the Corevist Platform for the GDPR.
 In that time, I’ve had numerous conversations with our clients on the GDPR and how it will affect their ecommerce initiatives.
 While this article is not legal advice, I’d like to share some thoughts on what the GDPR means for B2B manufacturers and distributors.
 I’ll frame this in terms of 4 questions.

 1. Do B2B buyers really reveal personal information when dealing with a manufacturer or distributor?

 The GDPR’s definition of personal data is actually quite broad.
 “Personal data is any information that relates to an identified or identifiable living individual.
 Different pieces of information, which collected together can lead to the identification of a particular person, also constitute personal data.”

 It’s impossible for a B2B buyer to deal with a manufacturer or distributor without revealing this data.
 Here are common pieces of personal information which a B2B buyer may have to provide to complete a transaction:

 - Their direct office phone number.